 We are transferring and combining our Fish Bombing and Reefs project on National Geographic’s Open Explorer with this our Unsettled Waters project, and partnering with SORCE on the Mangroves, Manatees and Mantas project on Open Explorer.
 We hope to have a Trident shipped and ready to assess the seagrass beds and search and document the local Dugongs and other habitat and marine wildlife.
-Please follow the MMM project and watch for posts from our Coral Triangle expedition.
+Please follow this project and watch for posts from our Coral Triangle expedition and join us in Indonesia.

 Gili Asahan, Lombok, Nusa Nagarra, Indonesia